-Exemption (Dangerous Goods) Authorization, other than an approval, granted by an appropriate national authority providing relief from the provisions of the DGR.
+Exemption Authorization, other than an approval, granted by an appropriate national authority providing relief from the provisions of regulatory requirements under conditions specified by the appropriate national authority.
+Note: The under the IOSA program, exemptions may be granted in accordance with the provisions of the IPM.
 Expedited Baggage Baggage that is being transported to its original destination station in an expedited manner because, due to mishandling, flight misconnection or other reasons, such baggage did not arrive at the original destination on the originally intended flight for claim by the passenger.
+Export Certificate of Airworthiness A declaration issued by the NAA of one state (exporting state) to the NAA of another state (importing state) to provide documentary proof that an aircraft conforms to airworthiness requirements.
+Such certificate does not authorize operation of the aircraft.
 Extended Diversion Time Operations (EDTO) Any operation by an aircraft with two or more turbine engines where the diversion time to an en route alternate airport is greater than the threshold time defined by the State of the Operator.
 Note: EDTO is an ICAO term applicable to approved multiengine aircraft operations and encompasses operations traditionally known as ETOPS.
 The regulatory approval, typically specified on the AOC/Operation Specification, is applicable to the aircraft thus authorized to exceed the threshold time(s) defined by the state of the operator.
 Threshold times and other operational requirements may vary depending on the aircraft type, configuration and number of engines installed.
 Note: For the purposes of ISM, an ETOPS approval is deemed equivalent to an EDTO approval.
 See ETOPS, Threshold Time.

-Extenuating Circumstances Circumstances or factors that are mitigating and reduce a party's level of responsibility towards an action or inaction.
+Extenuating Circumstances Circumstances or factors that are mitigating and reduce a party's level of capability or responsibility for completing a defined action.
 In the IPM, the term is used to address or describe circumstances that are beyond the control of the operator.
 Exterior Aircraft Inspection (Walkaround) The visual inspection of an aircraft exterior (i.e. a "walkaround") conducted prior to each flight by a flight crew member, licensed aircraft maintenance technician or other suitably qualified individual to observe critical areas of the aircraft to determine there are no existing abnormalities or discrepancies that could affect the safety of flight.
 Note: The exterior aircraft inspection does not satisfy requirements as an airworthiness inspection required by regulation that must be carried out by a licensed aircraft maintenance technician (e.g. engineering airworthiness inspection, daily inspection).